Refresh control in Ubuntu Core

 In this example, if roadmr-gating is installed on a device, roadmr-gated will only install or refresh to revision 2, and facundo-gated will only install or refresh to revision 5.

-- At the moment, validations can only be issued to gate snaps which have a release on the stable channel at the moment of creating the validation.
-(There’s a snapcraft bug for this).
+- At the moment, validations by snap name can only be issued to gate snaps which are public and have a release on the stable channel at the moment of creating the validation.
 This is because